The next solar energy revolution is hiding in plain sight

-When most people think of powering their homes with solar energy, they imagine a fleet of unseemly panels covering their roofs and yards.
+When most people think of powering their homes with solar energy, they imagine a fleet of unsightly panels covering their roofs and yards.
 But that's changing fast.

 This month, Tesla will begin taking orders for solar shingles that can generate power for the home and still look like everyday roofing tiles.